tony-ccs/blockchain-graph-analysis/README.md

 # blockchain-graph-analysis
 ## Introduction
 This work consists of four steps.
-The first three are data preprocessing.
+The first three steps are data preprocessing and the fourth step is visualization and graph analysis.
 ### 1. Blockchain data parsing
 We parse the raw data in the bitcoin blockchain into transactions between public addresses as *tran.txt*.
 In *tran.txt*, each line represents one bitcoin transaction.
 The corresponding meanings of its columns: